1. American Medical Association – Provides examples, scenarios, implications, definitions, and the economics of pharmacogenetics.

-12. Pharmocogenetics Knowledge Base – Integrated resource about how variation in human genetics leads to variation in response to drugs.
+12. Pharmacogenetics Knowledge Base – Integrated resource about how variation in human genetics leads to variation in response to drugs.

 13. UCSF Pharmacogenetics of Membrane Transporters Project – Conduct research and a series of integrated studies to elucidate the pharmacogenetics of membrane transport proteins.
 Includes information on personnel, publications, training, and available data.

-14. Wikipedia: Pharmacogenetics – Online encyclopedia entry on this field which is generally regarded as the study or clinical testing of genetic variation that gives rise to differing response to drugs.
+14. Wikipedia: Pharmacogenetics – Online encyclopedia entry in this field which is generally regarded as the study or clinical testing of genetic variation that gives rise to differing response to drugs.

 15. Wikipedia: Pharmacogenomics – Online encyclopedia entry on this branch of pharmacology which deals with the influence of genetic variation on drug response in patients by correlating gene expression or single-nucleotide polymorphisms with a drug’s efficacy or toxicity.